Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Synthetic data vectors

 \subsection{Sample definition}

-To match the approximate upper-limit area expected for DR1, we define a 30-degree cone in the Flagship simulation, corresponding to an area of $\sim \!
+To match the approximate upper-limit area expected for DR1, we defined a 30-degree cone in the Flagship simulation, corresponding to an area of $\sim \!
 2758 \,\rm{deg}^{2}$ and a sky fraction of $f_{\mathrm{sky}}=0.067$.

-We only select objects with a \gls{snr} $\geq 5$ -- where \gls{snr} is defined as the ratio of the flux over the flux uncertainty in the $\IE$ band -- and with the \gls{nnpz} flag equal to zero, indicating no issues with the computed \glspl{photo-z}.
-The lens sample is further selected with a magnitude cut in the $\IE$ band of $\IE\leq23.5$ -- including the continuum flux, emission lines as described in model 3 of \citet{Pozzetti_model_3}, internal attenuation, and Milky Way extinction.
-We do not apply a direct magnitude cut to the source sample, which results in a very large catalogue.
-Therefore, to speed up the computation time, we reduce the source catalogue by removing objects based on their shear weights.
+We only selected objects with a \gls{snr} $\geq 5$ -- where \gls{snr} is defined as the ratio of the flux over the flux uncertainty in the $\IE$ band -- and with the \gls{nnpz} flag equal to zero, indicating no issues with the computed \glspl{photo-z}.
+The lens sample was further selected with a magnitude cut in the $\IE$ band of $\IE\leq23.5$ -- including the continuum flux, emission lines as described in Model 3 of \citet{Pozzetti_model_3}, internal attenuation, and Milky Way extinction.
+We did not apply a direct magnitude cut to the source sample, which resulted in a very large catalogue.
+Therefore, to speed up the computation time, we reduced the source catalogue by removing objects based on their shear weights.
 However, Flagship does not incorporate shear weights yet, which depend on the shape measurement algorithm and require image simulations.
-Instead, we approximate the shear weights as a function of the \gls{snr} by fitting a simple functional form that follows the \texttt{lensfit} \citep{lensfit_1, lensfit_2} shear weights from the public \gls{kids}-1000 catalogue \citep{KiDS-1000},
+Instead, we approximated the shear weights as a function of the \gls{snr} by fitting a simple functional form that follows the \texttt{lensfit} \citep{lensfit_1, lensfit_2} shear weights from the public \gls{kids}-1000 catalogue \citep{KiDS-1000}:

-Then, we only keep objects with weights larger than uniform random draws, which preferentially removes low \gls{snr} objects, preserves the $n(z)$, and minimises the shape noise.
+Then, we only kept objects with weights larger than uniform random draws, which preferentially removes low \gls{snr} objects, preserves the $n(z)$, and minimises the shape noise.

-Both source and lens samples are further restricted with a cut in the \gls{photo-z} ($z_{\mathrm{b}}$) range $0.2<z_{\mathrm{b}}<2.5$, and each sample is divided into 6 equipopulated tomographic redshift bins.
+Both source and lens samples were further restricted with a cut in the \gls{photo-z} range $0.2<z_{\mathrm{b}}<2.5$, and each sample was divided into six equipopulated tomographic redshift bins.
 The resulting shape noise is $\sigma_{e} \! \sim \!
 0.37$ (with $\sigma_{e}$ the total shape disperion), and the number densities of sources and lenses are $\sim \!
 5.99$ and $\sim \!
 1.69$ galaxies/arcmin$^{2}$, respectively, in each tomographic bin.
 Figure~\ref{fig:n_z} shows the resulting $n(z_{\mathrm{s}})$ distribution of both sources and lenses, with $z_{\mathrm{s}}$ the true redshift values.
 We note that, although we consider these samples as \Euclid DR1, the final samples that will be used in the cosmology analyses are still subject to change.